segmentio/segment-docs/src/connections/destinations/catalog/optimizely-full-stack/index.md

 1. In your Segment source dashboard, enable the "Optimizely Full Stack" destination (*not the "Optimizely Web" destination*).
 2. Include the latest version of Optimizely Full Stack's native SDK in your your app-level build.gradle file and [implement Optimizely as your would natively](https://docs.developers.optimizely.com/full-stack/docs/install-the-sdk#section-android).
-3. Finally, define any `metrics` and `attributes` in your Optimizely dashboard, and to associate `metrics` with the appropriate Optimizely Experiments.
+3. Finally, define any [`events`](https://docs.developers.optimizely.com/full-stack/docs/create-events) and [`attributes`](https://docs.developers.optimizely.com/full-stack/docs/define-attributes) in your Optimizely dashboard, and to associate `metrics` with the appropriate Optimizely Experiments.
 Segment maps `track` event names to Optimizely `eventName` - the `eventName` corresponds to an experiment `metric`.
 In addition, Segment maps `identify` `traits` to Optimizely `attributes`.

 When implementing Optimizely Full Stack via cloud-mode, Segment will map `track` events to Optimizely `track` events on our servers and deliver the data to your Optimizely project as usual.

+**Note:** If you are using Optimizely SDKs v1.x or v2.x the `attributes` object that is passed in for a visitor with any `activate` or `isFeatureEnabled` call has to be the same as the `attributes` object passed to any `track` made for that user id in order to be attributed on the Optimizely results page.

+If you are using Optimizely SDKs v3+, [Easy Event Tracking](https://blog.optimizely.com/2019/02/26/introducing-easy-event-tracking-the-easier-way-to-understand-and-optimize-the-customer-journey/) is enabled by default for decision events.
+Set up does not require maintaining the attributes of a user as long as the user id stays the same between Optimizely `activate` and `isFeatureEnabled` calls and Segment `track` calls to have Optimizely `metrics` populated in the Optimizely results page.
+If you would like to segment your Optimizely results by user `attribute`, then make sure the `attributes` passed in for the `activate` and `isFeatureEnabled` calls match the `attributes` passed in for the `track` calls for that user id.

+For more details on how events are attributed on the Optimizely results page, please refer to their documentation [here])(https://help.optimizely.com/Analyze_Results/How_Optimizely_counts_conversions).

 ### Track